 - To Keep Your Oven Warm – You may want to keep your outdoor pizza oven in the lowest setting.
 Doing so will maintain moisture and reduce drying in your food.
 Your thermometer should show an oven temperature ranging from 150°F to 160° F.

 - Slow Cook – To slow roast your dishes as you would on the stove, but with a twist, you can use your outdoor pizza oven.
-You can make pulled pork, stews, and even beans, as long as you maintain the temperature between 200°F and 250°F.
+You can make pulled pork, stews, and even beans if you maintain the temperature between 200°F and 250°F.

 - Bread Baking – This oven will help you make bread that will be your new favorite!
 Keep your wood-fired pizza oven between 400°F and 450°F for this purpose.

-- Roasting or Grilling – As you’ll see in the sections to come, you can do wonders with this type of oven.
+- Roasting or Grilling – As you’ll see in the following sections, you can do wonders with this type of oven.
 Roasting and grilling require temperatures between 500°F and 550°F. However, because of the high temperatures, your food will brown faster.

 - Making Pizza –You may already know this, but for reference, you’ll need to heat your oven to more than 700°F to bake pizza.
 Cooking pizza requires the highest temperature.

-However, this ensures your pizzas will be ready in a couple of minutes.
+However, this ensures your pizzas will be ready in a few minutes.

 Here’s a quick summary of cooking temperature and time according to what you are cooking.